 Of course, you can apply for a full-time job as a content writer.
-And your chances of landing one will improve as you build your portfolio.
+And the better your portfolio gets, the more opportunities you’ll have.

-A good skill set to add to your content writing would be understanding some digital marketing, SEO, and perhaps even learning a Content Management System like WordPress—most companies use something like this to run the content on their website.
-You can learn more about content creation over at Skillshare.
+You SHOULD consider adding some additional skills.
+I love writing, but the reason I’ve been effective as a content creator is primarily because I learned the technical side of content creation — you can learn digital marketing, SEO, and perhaps even learning a Content Management System like WordPress—most companies use something like this to run the content on their website.
 If you want to develop a portfolio, you could start a blog too, which is a great way to learn content.
 I have a guide to that here.